Efficient Characterization of Coherent and Correlated Low-Degree Noise in Layers of Gates: Abstract

 \section{Abstract}

-We present a quantum process tomography protocol based on a low-degree ansatz for the quantum channel, i.e. when it can be expressed as a fixed-degree polynomial in terms of Pauli operators ~\cite{learning_lowdegree}.
-We demonstrate how to perform tomography of such channels with a polynomial amount of effort relative to the size of the system, by employing random state preparation and measurements in the Pauli basis.
-We extend the applicability of the protocol to channels consisting of a layer of quantum gates with a fixed number of non-Clifford gates, followed by a low-degree noise channel.
-Rather than inverting the layer of quantum gates in the hardware, which would introduce new errors, we effectively carry out the inversion by classical post-processing while maintaining the protocol's efficiency.
+We present a quantum process-tomography protocol based on a low-degree ansatz for the quantum channel, i.e. when it can be expressed as a fixed-degree polynomial in terms of Pauli operators.
+We demonstrate how to perform tomography of such channels with a logarithmic amount of effort relative to the size of the system, by employing random state preparation and measurements in the Pauli basis.
+We extend the applicability of the protocol to channels consisting of a layer of quantum gates with a polylogarithmic number of non-Clifford gates, followed by a low-degree noise channel.
+Rather than inverting the layer of quantum gates on the hardware—which would introduce additional errors—we instead carry out the inversion in classical postprocessing, while adding to the sample complexity a factor at most polynomial in system size.
 Numerical simulations support our theoretical findings and demonstrate the feasibility of our method.